20th Infantry Regiment (United States): Creation

+Interwar period

+The 20th Infantry was stationed at Fort Riley, Kansas, as of June 1919 as a separate regiment.
+It was transferred on 1 July 1919 to Fort Crook, Nebraska.
+Concurrently, the 1st Battalion was transferred to Fort Brady, Michigan, and the 2nd Battalion was transferred to Fort Benjamin Harrison, Indiana.
+The regiment was assigned to the newly-constituted 4th Infantry Brigade, 2nd Division, on 18 September 1920.
+The entire regiment was transferred on 29 September 1920 to Fort Sam Houston, Texas with the 2nd Division.
+The 3rd Battalion was transferred in March 1925 to Fort Sill, Oklahoma.
+The entire regiment transferred with the 4th Infantry Brigade on 28 June 1927 to Fort D.A.
+Russell, Wyoming (later redesignated Fort Francis E. Warren).
+The regiment was deployed to Camp Stephen D. Little, Arizona, 13 April–18 May 1929, and patrolled the Mexican border in response to the Escobar–Topete Revolution.
+Company D was awarded the Edwin Howard Clark machine gun trophy for 1932.
+In April 1933 the regiment assumed command and control of the Wyoming Civilian Conservation Corps District.
+Assigned Reserve officers conducted summer training with the regiment at Fort Francis E. Warren.
+With the "triangularization" of the Regular Army's divisions beginning in 1939, the 20th Infantry was relieved from the 2nd Division on 16 October 1939 and assigned to the reactivated 6th Division.
+It was transferred 17 November 1939 to Fort Jackson, South Carolina, but returned to Fort Francis E. Warren on 28 May 1940.
+The regiment was then transferred to Fort Leonard Wood, Missouri, and arrived there 20 May 1941.

 Cold War

 4th Battalion, 20th Infantry served at Fort Clayton, Panama during the 1960s through the 80s.
 They were part of the 193rd Infantry Brigade.

 5-20 Infantry, the 5th Battalion, 20th Infantry Regiment ("Sykes' Regulars") was redesignated on 16 August 1986 as Headquarters and Headquarters Company, 5th Battalion, 20th Infantry (Mechanized) assigned to the 1st Brigade, 2nd Infantry Division on Camp Casey, Korea.
 From 1986 to 1995 the 5th Battalion, 20th Infantry (Mechanized) were responsible for conducting patrol missions along the Korean DMZ during the Cold War.
 Once the Cold War ended the battalion was pulled off of their permanent position along the DMZ, and conducted stability and support operations (SASO) throughout South Korea.
 In 1995, the battalion was reassigned to Fort Lewis, and the 2nd Battalion, 9th Infantry replaced them at Camp Casey.